Employment contracts in the equine industry

-No matter how the Written Statement of Employment Particulars is issued, the employee must receive the Principle Statement on their first day of work and the Wider Written Statement in full within two months of starting work. *You can read more about the legal requirements of the Written Statement of Employment Particulars here.
+No matter how the Written Statement of Employment Particulars is issued, the employee must receive the Principle Statement and the Wider Written Statement in full no later than their first day of work. *You can read more about the legal requirements of the Written Statement of Employment Particulars here.

 Who should receive a Written Statement of Employment (a written employment contract)?

 Firstly, it’s very important to be clear on what a groom’s employment status is, whether working full or part-time on a permanent or temporary basis.

 Many employment rights, such as the right not to be unfairly dismissed and the right to redundancy pay, rely on the groom being an employee.
 It is common for an employer to call a groom self-employed, freelance or a ‘working pupil’ when they are in fact an employee.
 Some employers might do this in order to avoid having to pay Tax and National Insurance for their employees and to try to avoid them having employment rights but, in many cases, it is due to a lack of understanding or care on the part of both parties.
 Again, no legal defence.

 Just because a groom pays Income Tax and National Insurance as a ‘self-employed’ individual, it does not automatically follow that they are self-employed rather than an employee!
 Instead, this is defined by the nature of the working relationship.
 An example is when a groom has to ask for time off work like an employee rather than tell the employer what days/hours they are available to work like a self-employed person.